Institute of Community Psychology Aotearoa (IComPA)

 These aims form a broad statement of intent for members of IComPA:

-• To promote high standards of competency and safe practice among practitioners of community psychology through (a) advising on training in community psychology (b) continuing education, workforce development and networking
+• To promote high standards of competency and safe practice among practitioners of community psychology through advising on training in community psychology, and through continuing education, workforce development, and networking.

 • To undertake activities consistent with the values and principles of community psychology.